bytetwiddler/aba-routing-number-validator/README.md

  * 2) StringSlicer(a string) ([]int, error)
  *     A utility function that takes the routing number as a string and
  *     converts it to a slice of int, so you can pass it into
- *     ValidateAbaRoutingNuber().
+ *     ValidateAbaRoutingNumber().
 This helps getting around golang
  *     assuming 012312312 is an out of bounds octal.
  */